Staff Governors

 Clare was born in Essex and moved to Devon aged five.
 She attended Caen Primary School and then Braunton Community College.
 On leaving school, Clare worked for the Halifax Bank for 16 years, during which time she had three children.
 Whilst her children were in education, she held parent governor positions in both primary and senior schools, which helped her understand the education system and the challenges that schools face.
 In 2003 she followed a long-held ambition and applied to study for operating department practitioner training.
 Despite not having previous medical experience, Clare loved her training and 20 years on, still loves every day in her job and thrives from the challenges it brings.

-Jayne was elected as a staff governor in November 2022 for a three-year term.
+Will was elected as a staff governor for a three-year term in September 2024.